5 Sea View Walk

 A short drive takes you along the beautiful Suffolk heritage coast to Southwold, Walberswick, Minsmere, Dunwich and Aldeburgh.
 Norwich with its shops and historic attractions is within easy reach by car or train.
 Oulton Broad, 2 miles, offers excellent facilities for boat trips on the Norfolk Broads.
 Shops 200 yards, pubs 100 yards.
 Parking at the rear of the house in a quiet cul-de-sac (off-road).

 Although we are relatively new to this website, the house has been let as a holiday cottage for the last 15 years and many guests return year after year.
-Please note that, as part of our annual programme of improvements, in 2015 we have replaced the mattresses and replaced the fridge-freezer with a new, larger one.
+Please note that, as part of our annual programme of improvements, in 2015 we have replaced the mattresses and replaced the fridge-freezer with a new, larger one and installed a new washer-dryer.
 We have also updated the bathroom suite and installed an electric shower over the bath and introduced free WIFI.

 Porch and hallway lead to:

 Lounge: One 3-seater settee, 3 armchairs, small flat-screen TV with DVD player and Freeview, parquet flooring and coal effect gas fire, shelves with local books

 Back room: - well equipped kitchen with medium sized fridge-freezer, microwave, electric oven and hob, washing/ drying machine, lino flooring

 - dining area with round dining table & chairs, dresser with games

 Sliding porch door leads from back room to enclosed back garden, mostly paved and with garden furniture.
 The front garden is a great place to sit and enjoy the view and any sun shine!

 Bathroom with toilet, sink and bath at the top of the stairs.
 There is an electric shower over the bath.

 Twin bedroom (back of the house) with two adult single pine beds, wardrobe and chest of drawers, bedside lamps

 Double bedroom with fantastic sea view, normal size double bed, built-in wardrobe, chest of drawers, bedside tables and lamps

 Single bedroom with fantastic sea view, adult single bed, chest of drawers, built-in wardrobe